sandialabs/capp/README.md

 CApp
 ====

-# Purpose
+# Overview
-CApp is like a package manager, but it avoids a lot of package manager responsibilities by building packages just to support one application, hence "C Application".
+CApp is like a package manager, but it avoids a lot of package manager responsibilities by building packages just to support one application, hence the name is a shortening of "C Application".
-CApp uses CMake and Git, and is actually written in the CMake language for portability.
+CApp depends only on CMake and Git, and is actually written in the CMake language for portability.
-It assumes all packages have source stored Git repositories and are compiled with CMake.
+It assumes all packages have source code stored in Git repositories and are compiled with CMake.
+CApp is built around the notion of an application repository, which is a Git repository containing "package files": CMake language files which describe packages needed to build the application, their exact version expressed as a Git commit, their dependencies, and the CMake arguments needed to configure each package.
+By knowing only about exactly one version of each package, CApp avoids any responsibilities related to version compatibility resolution.

 # Usage